Russia–Ukraine border: Border treaty (2003)

+Tuzla Island conflict (2003)

 The island Tuzla Spit became a major dispute between Russia and Ukraine in 2003.
 The island is located in the Kerch Strait and administratively it is part of Crimea, Ukraine.
 During the Soviet period, the island along with Crimea was transferred to Ukraine in 1954; the fact which was also fiercely contested by several Russian politicians was the legal background of the territorial change.

 The main trade routes lay completely within the deeper part of the Kerch Strait which is located between the island and Crimea and is considered a part of the territorial waters of Ukraine.
 On the other hand, ships are impeded to travel to the east of the island (towards the Taman peninsula) due to the fact that there are shallow waters.
 Between Tuzla and the Taman peninsula, there are two channels; however, none of them are deeper than 3 m.
 Fishing spawn also mainly takes place in the territorial waters of Ukraine, which is favorable for the fishing industry of Crimea.
 The intensity of the conflict increased due to the forecast of locations of oil and gas in the area and the lack of an established and ratified international border between Russia and Ukraine.
 On the proposition of the Russian side, it was offered for the border to stretch along the bed of the territorial waters while sharing the use of the Azov Sea and Kerch Strait waters.